SgtCoDFish/bedrock-bootstrap/06-uart-rxxd/README.md

 It's fine to write some instructions into a file, but eventually you're going to want to run them and, inevitably, debug them when things go wrong.
 Writing in machine code is error prone, after all!

-You'll want 3 terminal windows; one with riscv-qemu:
+You'll want 3 terminal windows; one with QEMU:

 ```bash
 $ qemu-system-riscv32 -nographic -serial pty -s -S -M sifive_e -kernel BUILD/uart-rxxd.elf